Boardgame-DSL/boardgame/Generalization.md

   claims an element of F ("losing sets").
 Avoider wins if by the time all elements of X are claimed, he has not claimed an element of F.

-- **Discrepancy game**: A hybrid between Maker-Breaker and Avoider-Enforcer. `FP`'s ("Balancer) aims to end up with the correct proportion of elements in element of F.
+- **Discrepancy game**: A hybrid between Maker-Breaker and Avoider-Enforcer. `FP`'s ("Balancer") aims to end up with the correct proportion of elements in element of F.

 - **[Orientation games](https://www-sciencedirect-com.ezproxy.ub.gu.se/science/article/pii/S0012365X97002240)**: